Merch by Amazon is arguably the hardest print on demand platform to get into – and rightfully so.

 Common day-to-day phrases are now being trademarked.

-Some of your designs can be flagged at any time if another seller can gain the trademark to a popular phrase.
+Merch by Amazon trademark protection is important because some of your designs can be flagged at any time if another seller can gain the trademark to a popular phrase.

 Frivolous trademarks are often registered and given when other sellers are not aware of the application from the beginning or they do not have the financial muscle to contest it.